+Numerous factors, including aging, hormonal fluctuations, chemotherapy, and others, can contribute to low testosterone.
 Do you have a low libido?
 Are you suffering from ED?
-If you have these symptoms along with fatigue, increased body fat and mood swings, you might have low testosterone.
-Come to Regenerate Men’s Health Medical Clinic for a consultation.
+If you have these symptoms, along with fatigue, increased body fat and mood swings, you might have low testosterone.
+Come to Regenerate Men’s Health Medical Clinic for a consultation with our board-certified specialist, Alexander Isazade, MD.
 For more information, please contact us or book an appointment online.
 We serve patients from East Bay, Walnut Creek, CA and surrounding areas.

 Table of Contents:

 Men with low testosterone may exhibit a number of symptoms that can harm their general health and well-being.
 Fatigue, diminished muscle size and strength, decreased libido, erectile dysfunction, decreased bone density, and mood swings are some examples of the symptoms of low testosterone.
 The symptoms of low testosterone can negatively impact quality of life and increase the probability of other health problems, so it is important to receive treatment before complications occur.
 Treatment can be provided by a physician or men’s health specialist, who will perform a blood test to measure your testosterone levels and outline the recommended treatment.

 Age is the most common cause of low testosterone levels.
 As men age, their natural testosterone production begins to decline, with levels gradually falling after the age of 25.
 By the time men reach their forties, it is quite common to have low testosterone.
 It is increasingly important to receive annual check-ups and screenings to monitor your testosterone levels as you get older.

 In addition to age, low testosterone production can be caused by a multitude of other factors, such as: